 Our Georgian translation team consists of

-Georgian is the native tongue of the Georgian people and the official language of Georgia, a country in the Caucasus.
-Georgian is the most pervasive of the South Caucasian languages and is the native language of about 3.9 million people in Georgia itself, and another 500,000 abroad (primarily in Turkey, Iran, Russia, the USA and Europe).
-Georgian is the literary language for all regional subgroups of the Georgian ethnos, including those who speak other South Caucasian or Kartvelian languages (i.e. Svans, Mingrelians, Laz).
-Judaeo-Georgian, sometimes considered a separate Jewish language, is spoken by an additional 20,000 in Georgia and 65,000 elsewhere (primarily 60,000 in Israel).
+Georgian is the most widely used South Caucasian language.
+It is the official language in Georgia, where it speaks about 4 million people as a mother tongue and is learned by the minorities in the country as a second language.
+Georgian is the literary language for all the regional subgroups of Georgian ethnos, including those who speak other South Caucasian or Cartharian languages (ie H. Svans, Mingrelians, Laz).
+Judaeo-Georgian, sometimes considered a separate Jewish language, is spoken by another 20,000 in Georgia and 65,000 elsewhere (primarily 60,000 in Israel).
 The earliest allusion to spoken Georgian may have been in the 2nd century AD.
-Georgian evolved into a written language after the Georgian elite’s conversion to Christianity in the mid-4th century, which resulted in the construction of a new literary language on the basis of the functions, conventions, and status of Aramaic and the new national religion.
-The 5th century saw the production of the first Georgian inscriptions, palimpsests, and literary works.
+After the transformation of the Georgian elite into Christianity in the middle of the 4th century, Georgian became a written language that led to a new literary language based on the functions, conventions and status of the Aramaic and the new national religion.
+The first Georgian inscriptions, palimpsests and literary works were written in the 5th century.
+It uses its own, extremely beautiful script, called Mchedruli.
+Special features of the language are accumulations of consonants as well as the ergative, a special case that designates the acting subject in a sentence.
+The sentence structure thus deviates considerably from that customary in Indo-European languages.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS: